himalayadua/Interview-guide/Companies/Amazon/Leadership Principles.md

 - Think of times when you discovered something new and shared it with your team
     - introducing a new way of doing things

+> Give me an example of a mission or goal you didn't think was achievable.

+> Give me an example of something that you've worked on to improve your overall work effectiveness.

 ## Hire and Develop the Best
+key points:
+- they don't hire who do not add value to the company
+- emphasize the value you bring to the table
+- you must always be ready to share your expertise and mentor fellow employees
+- Give an example of an employee who you helped grow professionally.
+- If you don't have managerial experience
+    - you can talk about how your supported members of your team and helped them develop.

+> Tell me about a time when you received negative feedback.

+> Describe a time when you improved morale and productivity on your team.

 ## Insist on the Highest Standards
+key points:
+-

+> Tell me about a time when you had to work with a difficult customer or user.

+> Tell me about a time when you used external trends to improve your own company's products or services.

 ## Think Big
+key points:
+-

+> Give an example of a creative idea you had that proved really difficult to implement.

+> Tell me about a time when you encouraged a team member or organization to take a big risk.

 ## Act Rapidly (Bias for Action)
+key points:
+-

 ## Frugality (Use Your Resources Wisely)
+key points:
+-

 ## Earn Trust
+key points:
+-

 ## Dive Deep
+key points:
+-

+> Tell me about a time when you had to communicate a change in direction that you anticipated people would have concerns with.

+> Tell me about a time where you were thrown into a project where you had no experience in.

 ## Have a Backbone; Disagree and Commit
+key points:
+-

+> Often, we must make decisions as a group.
+Give me an example of a time you committed to a group decision even though you disagreed.

+> Tell me about a time where you disagreed with a coworker or PM or manager because you believed the decision they wanted to make was wrong for the customer.

 ## Deliver Results
+key points:
+-

+> Could you tell me about a time where you were working on a project where you were working with another person.
+>> Over time, that person lessened their involvement in the project and you had to take on more responsibility.

+> Tell me about a strategic decision you had to make without clear data or benchmarks.

 ## Strive to be Earth's Best Employer
+key points:
+-

 ## Success and Scale Bring Broad Responsibility
+key points:
+-